 The NHMA’s publication, Basic Financial Policies: A Guide for New Hampshire Cities and Towns, provides detailed explanations of the basic financial policies that municipalities should consider adopting.
 The guide includes a CD containing example policies, an internal control checklist, and other information helpful in formulating comprehensive financial policies.

-NHMA has a variety of Financial Resources available for our NHMA members.
+NHMA has a variety of Financial Resources available here.

 NHMA understands the value of efficient and effective local government.
 Well-educated officials and staff play a key role in the betterment of local government.
 With NHMA membership in mind, a wide variety of training opportunities have been developed to meet the ever changing educational needs of municipal officials and employees.
 NHMA welcomes feedback so please feel free to contact us with suggestions for future training ideas.